 Many women are waiting until their 30s and 40s to have children.
 In fact, about 20% of women in the United States now have their first child after age 35.
 So age is a growing cause of fertility problems.
 About one-third of couples in which the woman is older than 35 years have fertility problems.

-Aging decreases a woman’s chances of having a baby in the following ways—
+Ageing decreases a woman’s chances of having a baby in the following ways—

-We believe that fertility problems affect the couple as a whole and it is therefore necessary for both partners to be equally involved in all stages of diagnosis and treatment.
+We believe that fertility problems affect the couple as a whole and it is, therefore, necessary for both partners to be equally involved in all stages of diagnosis and treatment.